oxheadalpha/nft-tutorial/README.md

 ### Inspecting The NFT Contract

-Using `KT1..` address of the NFT contract created by the `mint` command, we can inspect token token metadata and balances (i. e. what addresses own the tokens).
+Using `KT1..` address of the NFT contract created by the `mint` command, we can inspect token metadata and balances (i. e. what addresses own the tokens).

 #### Inspect Token Metadata